Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Experiments

-\textbf{Energy consumptions.} We test the energy consumption with our proxy target framework, as shown in Tab.\ref{tab:energy}.
-The comparison includes a traditional ANN-based TD3 model, a baseline spiking actor network using vanilla LIF neurons, and our proposed proxy-target LIF (PT-LIF) model.
-The energy is calculated as the same way of \cite{merolla2014million}, where floating-point operation (FLOP) costs $12.5$pJ and synaptic operation (SOP) costs $77$fJ ~\citep{qiao2015reconfigurable,hu2021spiking}.
-As shown, the ANN (TD3) model consumes significantly more energy, while both spiking models demonstrate dramatically lower energy consumption, by more than two orders of magnitude.
-Specifically, our proposed PT-LIF model achieves the lowest average consumption while achieving better stability and performance.
-These results highlight the superior energy efficiency of the proposed method, making it a compelling candidate for deployment on energy-constrained platform.
+Finally, we evaluate inference energy consumption across models.
+The comparison includes a traditional ANN-based TD3 model, a baseline spiking actor network using vanilla LIF neurons, and our PT-LIF model.
+The consumption is estimated as the same way as \cite{merolla2014million}, where multiply-accumulate (MAC) operation costs $3.97$pJ on modern NPUs\footnote{Energy per MAC is estimated from the maximum inference throughput (mJ$^{-1}$) across seven NPUs: MAX78k (C/R), GAP8, NXP-MCXN947, HX-WE2 (S/P), and MILK-V~\citep{NPU}.
+NPU initialization energy is excluded.}~\citep{NPU} and synaptic operation (SOP) costs $77$fJ~\citep{hu2021spiking}.

+As shown in Tab.\ref{tab:energy}, the ANN (TD3) model consumes significantly more energy, while both spiking models demonstrate dramatically lower energy consumption.
+Specifically, our proposed PT-LIF model achieves the lowest average consumption while maintaining better stability and performance.
+Moreover, PT-LIF's average firing rate (32\%) is slightly lower than that of the vanilla LIF model (33\%), further improving energy efficiency.
+These results highlight the superior energy efficiency of the proposed method, making it compelling for deployment on energy-constrained platforms.